postmanlabs/open-technologies-docs/CONTRIBUTING.md

     * `git add <FILENAMES OF CHANGED FILES>`
     * `git commit -m "<YOUR COMMIT MESSAGE>"` Your commit message should be descriptive of the changes you made.
     * `git push -u origin HEAD` This will push your changes to the branch you created on your forked repo.
-1. Open a Pull Request to the `postman-docs` repo:
+1. Open a Pull Request to the `open-tech` repo:
-    * Navigate to the [postman-docs](https://github.com/postmanlabs/postman-docs) repo
+    * Navigate to the [open-tech](https://github.com/postmanlabs/open-tech) repo
     * Select `New pull request`
     * Select `Compare across forks`
-    * Select `base repository: postmanlabs/postman-docs`
+    * Select `base repository: postmanlabs/open-tech`
     * Select `base branch: develop`
     * Select `head repository: <YOUR FORKED REPOSITORY>`
     * Select `head branch: <YOUR BRANCH NAME>`